 Richard Madeley taken to hospital after falling ill on I’m a Celebrity

-I’m a Celebrity contestant Richard Madeley has been taken to hospital after falling ill in the camp.
+I’m a Celebrity...
+Get Me Out of Here! contestant Richard Madeley has been taken to hospital after falling ill in the camp.

-The TV presenter needed medical attention after he was “unwell” yesterday night (24 November).
+The TV presenter was sent out of Gwyrch castle, where the reality series is currently being filmed in Wales, to receive medical attention after he felt “unwell” earlier this morning (25 November).

 An ITV spokesperson said: “Richard was unwell in the early hours and was immediately seen by our on-site medical team.